Latest World Cup 2022 Odds: Who are the favourites to win World Cup, latest odds on France, England, Denmark

-World Cup 2022 Latest Odds: Who are the favourites to win World Cup, latest odds on Argentina, England, France
+World Cup Qatar 2022 Latest: Who are the favourites to win World Cup, England, Japan, France odds to win

-Here are the latest odds for the Qatar World Cup 2022 as teams prepare for their final group game.
+Here are the latest odds for the Qatar World Cup 2022 as the knockout stages get underway.

 It has been a tournament of shocks and thumping wins but, as we reach the knockout stages, which teams are emerging as the favourites?

-Unbelievably, we are more than half way through the tournament and with a number of teams already confirming their place in the round of 16, the fun is about to really start with England, USA, Netherlands, Senegal, France, Australia, Argentina and Poland securing their passage to the next stage last night.
+Unbelievably, we are more than half way through the tournament and with a number of teams already confirming their place in the round of 16, while the big names of previous winners such as Germany and Belgium are out.

 However, the debate that will rage throughout the tournament is – who will be the nation lifting the trophy aloft come December 18?